Scintillation (physics): Organic scintillators

 where q is the orbital ring quantum number; the number of nodes of the wave-function.
 Since the electron can have spin up and spin down and can rotate about the circle in both directions all of the energy levels except the lowest are doubly degenerate.

 The above shows the π-electronic energy levels of an organic molecule.
-Absorption of radiation is followed by molecular vibration to the S_{1} state.
-This is followed by a de-excitation to the S_{0} state called fluorescence.
-The population of triplet states is also possible by other means.
-The triplet states decay with a much longer decay time than singlet states, which results in what is called the slow component of the decay process (the fluorescence process is called the fast component).
-Depending on the particular energy loss of a certain particle (dE/dx), the "fast" and "slow" states are occupied in different proportions.
-The relative intensities in the light output of these states thus differs for different dE/dx.
+The process of absorption of radiation followed by molecular vibration to the excited singlet state S_{1} and subsequent de-excitation to the ground state S_{0} (an "allowed" transition resulting in photon emission) is called the "fast component" or fluorescence.
+Triplet states decay with a much longer decay time than singlet states; this "slow component" can arise from either delayed fluorescence (e.g., thermally activated delayed fluorescence, triplet-triplet annihilation) or phosphorescence (if the decay from triplet state to ground state involves a "forbidden" transition with a change in spin multiplicity).

+Depending on the particular energy loss of a certain particle (dE/dx), the "fast" and "slow" components are occupied in different proportions.
+The relative intensities in the light output of these components thus differs for different dE/dx.
 This property of scintillators allows for pulse shape discrimination: it is possible to identify which particle was detected by looking at the pulse shape.
 Of course, the difference in shape is visible in the trailing side of the pulse, since it is due to the decay of the excited states.